IUCompilerCourse/IU-P423-P523-E313-E513-Fall-2020/lecture-Sep-15.md

 * The vertices for squares in the same *row* are connected by edges.
 * The vertices for squares in the same *column* are connected by edges.
 * The vertices for squares in the same *3x3 region* are connected by edges.
-* The numbers 1-9 are corresponds to 9 colors.
+* The numbers 1-9 are corresponds to 9 different colors.

 What strategies do you use to play Sudoku?